 The Koroyd in the Forefront 2 is split into four large panels, one on either side of the top of the head and two on either side of the back of the head.
 All but the three vents in the center of the helmet have Koroyd visible underneath them.
 Smith has designed a helmet that has only three completely open vent holes.
 As a result, it covers more of your head than any other helmet in our test.
 Other helmets have open vent holes that may allow hazards to penetrate it.

 Much like the original, the Forefront 2 has a comfortable and crowd-pleasing fit.
 This starts with the length and width, which fits a broad range of head shapes and sizes and are very similar to the previous version.
 Smith has also employed their Vaporfit adjustment system in the Forefront 2, so you can quickly and easily tighten and loosen it.
 Turning the dial pulls tension evenly from both sides on the adjustment straps for a snug and secure fit.
 The entire Vaporfit system can also be adjusted at its attachment points, found at the temples and the back of the head.
 Each attachment point has four holes, allowing you to adjust strap length to adjust the system for your comfort further.

 The straps could be improved though.
 Locking strap splitters at the bottom of each ear allow you to adjust the nylon ear and chin straps.
 The chin strap is adjusted and secured below the chin with a standard plastic buckle.
 This strap system works just fine, but the straps occasionally conflict with testers' ears and never sit quite as flat as we would like.
-Admittedly, this strap adjustment system works fine, but the POC Tectal Race SPIN does it better.
-Its superior strap yoke prevents unwanted contact between the straps and your ears and keep the straps laying flat against your cheeks.
+Admittedly, this strap adjustment system works fine, but the POC Tectal Race SPIN and 10% Altec do it better.
+Their superior strap yokes prevent unwanted contact between the straps and your ears and keep the straps laying flat against your cheeks.